Social Work (BS)

-You'll join our community of more than 50,000 alumni who are eager and willing to give you a leg up in your career and will assist with field work or job placements.
+You'll join our community of more than 50,000 Iona College alumni who are eager and willing to give you a leg up in your professional social work career and assist with field work or job placements.

 The Center for Social Research brings Iona College and the community together to work on local issues of concern.
-You will have opportunities to conduct hands-on research and evaluations for local community programs and services.
+As a social work major, you have opportunities to conduct hands-on research and evaluations for local community programs and services.

 Publish & Present

-Expand your community by sharing research with colleagues in the Iona College Journal of Allied Health: Perspectives of Social Justice, a student-run, online journal.
-You will collaborate with faculty and peers from Marriage and Family Therapy, Occupational Therapy, Psychology, Social Work, and Speech-Language Pathology to stay at the top of your game on best practices and recommendations.
+Expand your community by sharing research with colleagues in the Iona College Journal of Allied Health: Perspectives of Social Justice.
+In this student-run, online journal, you collaborate with faculty and peers from Marriage and Family Therapy, Occupational Therapy, Psychology, Social Work and Speech-Language Pathology to explore best practices and recommendations.

 Careers & Outcomes